 On river swimming and river skills, including swimming across currents, catching eddies, swimming through class II-III rapid

 The exact makeup of this test is at the discretion of the trip leader and will depend on the river, water level, and the paddlers.

 Sierra South reserves the right to turn away those that we feel are not ready to tackle the class V trip.
 We may also substitute a class IV trip as an alternative.
-If we cancel a trip because the customer is not ready for class V whitewater, the customer will receive a refund, less a $25 processing fee per person.

 Participating in a Class V Paddlers Evaluation in no way certifies your ability to successfully paddle class V whitewater or guarantees your safety.

 Sierra South reserves the right to substitute oar/paddle combinations for paddle boats.